Academic Advising and Registration

 Adopted: August 2006

 Forsyth Tech operates on the semester system.
-Fall and spring semesters are 15 weeks and the summer term is 9 weeks.
-Some courses are offered on a seven and a half week or other alternative schedule during fall and spring semesters and summer term.
+Fall and spring semesters are 16 weeks and the summer term is 10 weeks.
+Some courses are offered on an eight-week or other alternative schedule during fall and spring semesters and summer term.
 In addition, upcoming registration and prepayment dates for currently-enrolled students are posted during the latter part of each semester.